 Phalanges of the hand

-The phalanges are the terminal bones of the upper limb.
+The phalanges are the terminal bones of the hand.
 There are fourteen in total, with each finger having three; a proximal, middle and distal phalanx, with the exception of the thumb, which only has two; a proximal and a distal phalanx.

 There are five proximal phalanges which correspond to each of the five fingers.
 Like the metacarpal bones, the proximal phalanges have a proximal base with a transverse oval articular facet which connects them to their subsequent metacarpal bones respectfully.
 Their shafts are long and are flat on their palmar aspect.
 They are convex both dorsally and transversally and also have sharpened medial and lateral borders in order for the fibrous tendon sheaths of the flexor muscles to attach.
 Distally, the trochlea or phalangeal head has an articular surface that links the proximal phalanges to the middle phalanges and in the case of the thumb, to its distal phalanx.